-The funny thing is I’m writing an article here that doesn’t need to be written and I’m outing myself.
+The funny thing is I’m writing an article here that doesn’t need to be written, and I’m outing myself.
 Now that’s investigative journalism for you.
 No story left unturned.

-On Christmas Eve 2002 we received the desist and refrain order for some Myvesta services.
-From the very beginning the desist and refrain order made no sense.
+On Christmas Eve 2002, we received the desist and refrain order for some Myvesta services.
+From the very beginning, the desist and refrain order made no sense.
 The order stipulated that Myvesta was in violation since we offered a Debt Eliminator program that “involves negotiating a repayment plan with creditors on behalf of consumers.”

-The strange thing is that a few weeks before all of this happened I had done a radio interview on a big California radio station in Los Angeles or San Francisco where I had been really critical of the credit counseling industry becoming debt collectors for creditors instead of putting consumers first.
-I still think this whole episode was the result of me ruffling some feathers out there in the credit counseling world with that interview.
-I remember ending the radio interview and thinking if another credit counseling group had been listening, they were probably not going to be very happy with me for speaking the truth.
+The strange thing is that a few weeks before all of this happened, I had done a radio interview on a big California radio station in Los Angeles or San Francisco, where I had been critical of the credit counseling industry for becoming debt collectors for creditors instead of putting consumers first.

 And that’s the whole story.

 - Strategic Financial Solutions and Ryan Sasson Stumble and Get Pounded - February 13, 2024